RicardoMor98/Starwars_FanBlog/Testing.md

  **Configure DATABASE_URL:**
    - In "Config Vars," add `DATABASE_URL` and copy the URL from PostgreSQL dashboard.

-     Note: If using PostgreSQL provider, you can use the URL provided by PostgreSQL.
+     Note: If using ElephantSQL as PostgreSQL provider, you can use the URL provided by ElephantSQL.

  **Environment Variable Setup:**
    - Create a new file in workspace called `env.py`.